When you enter a loan or other funding into the Financing page of the forecast, you will see it automatically represented in three locations:

 Your total interest can be seen in the Interest Expense line.
 The interest you pay on your outstanding debt each month will amount to an annual total.

 Interest is calculated as a percentage of an outstanding debt.
-This means that any increases in debt will raise the interest expense, and any payments made against the debt will reduce the interest expense.
+Any increases in debt will raise the interest expense, and any payments made against the debt will reduce the interest expense.

 If you have entered several loans into the forecast, and they have different interest rates, LivePlan will automatically calculate the total of these individual interest expenses.
 That total is the number you'll see in the Interest Expense line.